davidmerrick/partymode/README.md

 ## Initial deployment

 Set the `MY_NUMBER` env var to your phone number.
+Make sure the format is `+19999999999`.

 This will get passed to your Lambda functions and used by Twilio to decide where to forward the call when partymode is disabled.

+Set the `CALLBOX_NUMBER` env var to your call box's phone number.
+Make sure the format is `+19999999999`.
+The app will reject calls from any other number, in the event you inevitably get spammed with robocalls.

 In `serverless.yaml`, change `async` to `false` in the Slack handler:
 ```yaml